ForgeRock/forgeops/README.ng.md

 The new workflow has three distinct steps (config, build, apply).
 These steps work on discrete environments for both Helm and Kustomize.

-The config step (`forgeops-ng env`) happens first, and can be used to manage the overlay and values files on an ongoing basis.
+The config step (`forgeops env`) happens first, and can be used to manage the overlay and values files on an ongoing basis.
 The updates will only make the requested changes so your customizations won't be impacted.